-COUNT III (Reckless Driving - Supervision)
+COUNT III (Reckless Driving-Supervision)

-31. On October 22, 2015, Respondent was driving a red Lexus vehicle southbound on the 7400 block of South Wabash Avenue in Chicago when he was stopped by a Chicago Police Officer with the initials WG.
-Respondent was arrested and charged with driving while intoxicated, in violation of 625 ILCS 5.0/11-501-A-2; failing to obey a stop sign, in violation of 625 ILCS 5.0/11-904-B; illegally possessing and transporting of liquor from a passenger vehicle, in violation of 625 ILCS 5.0/11-502-B; and driving with an expired drivers' license, pursuant to 625 ILCS 5.0/6-101.
+31. On October 22, 2015, Respondent was driving a red Lexus vehicle southbound on the 7400 block of South Wabash Avenue in Chicago when he was stopped by Officer William Giger.
+Based on the officer's observations and interactions with Respondent, Officer Giger arrested and charged Respondent with four counts of violations of the Illinois Compiled Statutes for: driving while intoxicated, pursuant to 625 ILCS 5.0/11-501-A-2; failing to obey a stop sign, pursuant to 625 ILCS 5.0/11-904-B; illegally possessing and transporting of liquor from a passenger vehicle, pursuant to 625 ILCS 5.0/11-502-B; and driving with a suspended Illinois drivers' license, pursuant to 625 ILCS 5.0/6-101.
 The Clerk of the Circuit Court of Cook County docketed the charges against Respondent under ticket number TH450470.